Tips and techniques to improve your speech with stories

 Then, taking a deep breath, I began.
 "I've got lots of *convictions."

-I never finished the sentence because the interviewer was snorting with laughter.
+I didn't finish because the interviewer was snorting with laughter.

 *The word "convictions" has several meanings.
 One is to have been found guilty or convicted of a crime by a court of law which is the meaning the interviewer intended.
 Another is to hold strong beliefs which was how I interpreted the word.

-The purpose behind telling my story was to help my students understand the importance of asking for clarification if they don't understand the question or if it seems out of context.
-They needed to be able to ask the interviewer to rephrase it in words they knew.
+The purpose behind telling the story was to help my students understand the importance of asking for clarification if they don't understand the question or if it seems out of context.
+I wanted them to know it was more than OK to ask the interviewer to rephrase a question in words they knew.

-If you go on too long the impact is lost.
+If your story goes on too long the impact is lost.
 And you will have strayed from your original purpose which was to give an effective example of a point you were making.
+Keep it brief!

 The rule is if it doesn't add to the story - cut it out.
 Too much fluff weakens the impact.